ClusterH/Digital_Reserve/README.md

 Before converting DRC into other tokens, the contract will calculate the current Proof of Deposit (DR-POD) unit price to help evaluate how much DR-POD the new deposit is worth.
 DR-POD unit price calculation method is provided [here](#proof-of-deposit).

 The deposited DRC will first be converted to WETH via the Uniswap router.
-Then the WETH will be divided by the portfolio assets' allocation percentages, and be converted to portfolio assets.
+Then the WETH will be converted to Strategy Token(ex: USDC), and then be deposited into Lending Pool, and finally be converted to portfolio assets.

 The new assets' total worth then are calculated.
 The new DR-POD total would be the new total worth divided by the current unit price.
 The newly minted amount of DR-POD will then be given to the user as their Proof of Deposit.